dcamposliz/dataScience_stockMarket/README.md

 	- Backwards elimination of insignificant variables

-		- when the p-value for the intercept is the largest (with respect to other variables' p value), we stop dropping variables
+		- when the p value for the intercept is the largest (with respect to other variables' p value), we stop dropping variables

 	- BIC Procedure